 _ins(Splashmachine) _cont(pitchbend) _pitchrange(200) _value(pitchbend,120) C4__ _value(pitchbend,34) __ _value(pitchbend,55)___ _value(pitchbend,-160)

-This may be written more simply:
+This can be written more simply:

 _ins(Splashmachine) _cont(pitchbend) _pitchrange(200) _pitchbend(120) C4__ _pitchbend(34) __ _pitchbend(55)___ _pitchbend(-160)